Florida police will try to charge teens who filmed drowning man

 Police also didn't detail in their statement how they came across the video made by the teens.

-In the clip, the teens can be heard in the video heckling Dunn as he fights to stay above the water.
-In between bursts of laughter, one of the kids behind the camera can be heard shouting: "Yeah b---- you shoulda never got in there!"
+In the clip, the teens can be heard heckling Dunn as he struggles to stay above the water.
+In between bursts of laughter, one of those behind the camera can be heard shouting: "Yeah b---- you shoulda never got in there!"
 Another says, "Let him drown, what the heck."

 The State Attorney's Office will be sent the video and related documents.
 A decision whether to pursue the case further will be made in a week or two, WESH reported.
 The office did not immediately respond Saturday to a request for comment.